cholladay0816/CreatorCore/README.md

 ## License

-CreatorCore is open-sourced software licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
-Under this license, you are free to use this code for non-commercial purposes, but may not make derivatives or commercial applications using the code provided.
+CreatorCore is open-sourced software licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
+Under this license, you are free to use this code for non-commercial purposes, but may not make commercial applications using the code provided.